Skip to content

 SPA Phase-Out Plan

-Over the next few years, the Comptroller’s office will be retiring the State Property Accounting system (SPA) and transitioning state agencies to CAPPS in incremental steps.
-Statewide asset management and required capital asset financial reporting will be accomplished using:
+Over the next few years, the Comptroller’s office will retire the State Property Accounting system (SPA).

-• The Capital Asset Note Submission System (CANSS)
+Agencies will use Capital Asset Note Submission System (CANSS) for required capital asset financial reporting.

 Data Warehouse

 A data warehouse will serve as the state asset repository to allow for centralized reporting of capital assets and related financial reporting data.
-The data warehouse will initially be loaded with SPA historical data, and thereafter will receive asset data from CAPPS Central and Hub agencies.
-This data will be used to fulfill standard ad hoc reporting, Capital Asset/Asset Balance (CAAB) reports, open records requests, legislative and State Auditor Office requests.
+The data warehouse will initially be loaded with SPA historical data.

 Depreciation Transition